bhargavvc/topics/road-map/junior-to-senior-devloper.md

-Below is an in-depth explanation of each section and its subtopics as outlined in the provided roadmap.
  This roadmap represents a journey from a junior developer’s skillset towards that of a senior developer.
-Each section builds on the previous skills to form a cohesive understanding of modern software development practices and technologies.

 ---
 ![img](https://raw.githubusercontent.com/bhargavvc/topics/main/img/road-map/junior-to-senior-devloper.jpg)